 End Option 2

-Option 3: Include the following for customers that have load BOTH directly connected and served by Transfer Service.
+Option 3: Include the following for customers that are BOTH directly-connected and served by Transfer Service.

-4.3.4.1 Eligibility of Resources Serving Transfer Service Load for TCMS Coverage(07/14/17 Version)
+4.3.3.1 Eligibility of Resources Serving Transfer Service Load for TCMS Coverage

 If a Dedicated Resource will serve load for which Power Services provides Transfer Service, then Power Services shall provide TCMS coverage in accordance with the following.